Finally, boxing delivers and we get Alvarez-Golovkin ... let's just hope it's not too late

 Saturday’s bout was a microcosm of what boxing at its best can be.
 Alvarez and Chavez Jr. are long-time rivals.
 Chavez’s father, Julio Sr., is the patron saint of boxing in Mexico and one of its most revered figures.

-Alvarez has largely assumed that mantle, as Chavez Jr. turned many of his countrymen off by acting like the rich kid he grew up as and rarely produced at a level his talent suggests he could.
+Alvarez has largely assumed that mantle, as Chavez Jr. turned many of his countrymen off by acting like the rich kid he grew up as, and rarely produced at a level his talent suggests he could.
 He became so unreliable at making weight that promoters put a $1 million-per-pound penalty clause into his contract for Saturday’s fight with Alvarez.

-He made the weight easily, coming in a half-pound under the limit on Friday at 164, but he gave a feeble effort, and said he was drained from the effort.
+He made the weight easily, coming in a half-pound under the limit on Friday at 164, but he gave a feeble effort, and said he was drained.

 His legendary father was urging him to fight, animatedly jumping out of his seat and shadowboxing several times But it was to no avail, as Chavez didn’t perform in an effort that typifies his desultory career.